‘Catastrophic winter’ ahead for households as bills soar, energy boss warns

 “So, we are announcing today that we are going to launch a campaign in order to reach hundreds of thousands of our customers to provide them further support to help them cut their costs, but also make sure that they are accessing all the available support that is available for them.”

-Regulator Ofgem will announce the new level of the price cap on Friday, with energy industry consultants Cornwall Insight warning that households will face an 80% rise in bills going into the winter period.
+Regulator Ofgem will announce the new price cap on Friday, with energy industry consultants Cornwall Insight warning that households will face an 80 per cent rise in bills going into the winter period.

 Energy prices are tipped to hit £3,554 from October, then rise to £4,650 from January.

-So between October and April – which includes the coldest months of the year – the average household will pay an equivalent £4,102 per year for their gas and electricity.
+So between October and April – which includes the coldest months of the year – the bill for the average household will be at a rate equivalent to £4,102 per year for gas and electricity.

-It would be a massive jump from today’s £1,971, which is already a record, and much higher than the £1,138 seen last winter.
+It would be a massive jump from today’s £1,971, which is already a record, being much higher than the £1,138 average last winter.

-No immediate extra help will be announced by Boris Johnson’s Government, with major financial decisions being postponed until either Liz Truss or Rishi Sunak is in No 10 following the Tory leadership contest.
+No immediate extra help will be announced by Boris Johnson’s government, with major financial decisions being postponed until either Liz Truss or Rishi Sunak is installed in No 10 following the Tory leadership contest.

 Mr Sunak has pledged to remove VAT from energy bills, while Ms Truss has promised to cut green levies.

-“There is not only one lever to be pulled but all levers have to be pulled right now because we face a catastrophic winter.”

-The war in Ukraine and the economic isolation of gas-producing Russia, combined with surging energy demand following the easing of coronavirus restrictions around the world, has driven up prices and caused uncertainty in international supply.
+The war in Ukraine and the economic isolation of gas-producing Russia, combined with surging energy demand following the easing of coronavirus restrictions around the world, have driven up prices and caused uncertainty in the international energy supply chain.

-Downing Street has insisted there is no need for consumers to panic and “households, businesses and industry can be confident they will get the electricity and gas that they need over the winter”.
+Downing Street has insisted there is no need for consumers to panic, and that “households, businesses and industry can be confident they will get the electricity and gas that they need over the winter”.

-But a regular emergency planning exercise to help the UK prepare for the possibility of a shortage of gas supplies has been doubled in size, the BBC reported.
+Meanwhile, a regular emergency planning exercise to help the UK prepare for the possibility of a shortage of gas has been doubled in size, the BBC reported.

-The exercise will take place in two stages on September 13 to 14 and October 4 to 5 – last year’s version of the event took place over two days.
+The exercise will take place in two stages, on 13-14 September and 4-5 October.
+Last year’s version of the event took place over two days.

 But the timetable for the event was set out in January, ahead of the Russian invasion of Ukraine, and is not related to the current energy market turbulence.